maltezfaria/DataFlowTasks.jl/docs/src/index.md

 - There is no way to specify priorities for a task.
-- The main thread executes tasks, and is responsible for adding/removing nodes from the `dag`.
+- The main thread executes tasks, and is responsible for adding/removing nodes from the DAG.
 This may hinder parallelism if the main thread is given a long task since the processing of the dag will halt until the main thread becomes free again.
 - ...